AI Transparency

 • Any data from other students or other classes

-Before a submission is sent to the AI, our system automatically strips all student identifying information.
-The AI receives a prompt that says “Grade the following student submission:” followed by the anonymous content — nothing more.
+Before a text submission is sent to the AI, our system automatically strips student names (the student's own name and all classmates in the same batch), email addresses, phone numbers, street addresses, and student IDs.
+The AI receives a prompt that says “Grade the following student submission:” followed by the stripped content — nothing more.

 3. AI Model & Provider